uncss/uncss/README.md

 3. `document.querySelector` filters out selectors that are not found in the HTML files.
 4. The remaining rules are converted back to CSS.

+**Please note:**

+- UnCSS cannot be run on non-HTML pages, such as templates or PHP files.
+If you need to run UnCSS against your templates, you should probably generate example HTML pages from your templates, and run uncss on those generated files; or run a live local dev server, and point uncss at that.
+- UnCSS only runs the Javascript that is run on page load.
+It does not (and cannot) handle Javascript that runs on user interactions like button clicks.
+You must use the `ignore` option to preserve classes that are added by Javascript on user interaction.

 ## Installation:

 ```shell